1mimhe/1mimhe/README.md

 **`Hi.
 I'm Mohammad Hosseini.
 A Nodejs backend developer.`**

 ## About Me:
-- I’m currently working on bookshop-api and other projects to enhance my technical skills.
+- I’m currently working on `bookstore-api` and other projects to enhance my technical skills.

-- I’m currently learning Docker, TypeScript and exploring various design patterns to improve my coding practices.
+- I’m currently learning Mivroservices and NestJS framework.

 ## Connect with me:
 <p align="left">